ausaccessfed/dev-portal/docs/_saml-integration/04-install-shibboleth-example-b.md

         https://shibboleth.net/downloads/service-provider/RPMS/cantor.repomd.xml.key\n\
 enabled=1" > /etc/yum.repos.d/shibboleth.repo

-# Update packages and install Shibboleth using the `yum` package manager.
-The `yum clean all` command is used to clean up the package cache after the installation thereby reducing the size of the resulting Docker image.
+# Update packages and install Shibboleth using the `yum` package manager. `yum clean all` cleans up the package cache after the installation reducing the size of the resulting Docker image.
 RUN yum install -y shibboleth && yum clean all

-# Change logging configuration of Shibboleth to output to console
+# Change logging configuration of Shibboleth to output to console instead of a file.
+This is useful for viewing Shibboleth errors when running the container.
 RUN sed -i 's|var/log/shibboleth.*|/proc/self/fd/1|' /etc/shibboleth/shibd.logger

 # Copy Shibboleth configuration files into the container.
 The `shibboleth2.xml` file contains the Shibboleth configuration settings, while the `attribute-map.xml` file contains the attribute mapping rules.
 COPY shibboleth2.xml /etc/shibboleth/shibboleth2.xml
 COPY attribute-map.xml /etc/shibboleth/attribute-map.xml

-# Copy the secrets folder that contains the SSL certificate and key files required for Shibboleth to communicate securely with the Identity Provider.
+# Copy the secrets folder containing the SSL certificate and key files required for Shibboleth to communicate securely with the Identity Provider.
 COPY secrets /etc/shibboleth/secrets

 # Set read permissions for the secrets folder.
 This is necessary to allow Shibboleth to read the SSL certificate and key files.